During a break on the 1967 summer tour, The Monkees filmed music videos for their TV show at the Rainbow Room in Chicago, Illinois.

 In one of the strangest pairings in rock and roll history, The Jimi Hendrix Experience was the opening act for several cities during the U.S. summer tour.
 Hendrix joined The Monkees as the tour officially commenced on July 8 in Jacksonville, Florida, with Hendrix continuing to appear through dates in Miami, Florida on July 9; Charlotte, North Carolina on July 11; and Greensboro, North Carolina on July 12.
 He departed after three shows at Forest Hills Tennis Stadium in New York City on July 14, 15, and 16.
 Hendrix, a star in England but relatively unknown in his native United States, was trying to gain notoriety in America.
 As the New York Times noted in 2006, “The Monkees wanted respect, and Hendrix wanted publicity.”
 With the goal of attaining a mainstream hit in the United States, the Experience agreed to join the tour.

 The relationship between Hendrix and The Monkees started when Mike Nesmith, while attending a party in England with Paul McCartney, John Lennon, and Eric Clapton in early 1967, overheard a tape Lennon had of Hendrix playing.
-Along with Micky and Peter, they became instant fans, and after Dolenz and Tork watched Hendrix perform at the Monterey Pop Festival in June 1967, The Monkees pushed for Hendrix to open their U.S. summer concerts.
+Along with Micky and Peter, they became instant fans, and after Dolenz and Tork watched Hendrix perform at the Monterey Pop Festival in June 1967, Micky lobbied for Hendrix to open their U.S. summer concerts.
+"I was in London visiting John Lennon, and I was having dinner with him, McCartney, and Clapton," Nesmith recalled in the 1990s.
+"And John was late.
+When he came in he said, 'I'm sorry I'm late but I've got something I want to play you guys.'
+He had a handheld tape recorder and he played 'Hey Joe.'
+Everybody's mouth just dropped open.
+He said, 'Isn't this wonderful?'
+So I made a mental note of Jimi Hendrix, because Lennon had introduced me to his playing."
 With The Monkees on the road to dispel the critical notion that they couldn't play live, adding an act as cutting edge and theatrical as the Jimi Hendrix Experience would further prove the seriousness of The Monkees as musicians and entertainers.